-The site does not fall within any CBAs and is because the site is clear of any natural vegetation, therefore a Freshwater and Botanical Specialist was not appointed.
+Due to the fact that the site selected does not fall within any CBA/ ESA's, because the site is clear of any natural vegetation and not located near any water resources , no specialists were appointed.

-However, Heritage Specialist, CTS Heritage were appointed to conduct a Heritage Screener as well as submit a Heritage NID to HWC.
-Please refer to Appendix G1 for the Heritage Screener and well as E1 for comments from HWC confirming that the proposed development will not impact on any heritage resources.
+However, A heritage Specialist, CTS Heritage was appointed to conduct a Heritage Screener (Appendix G1) and submit a NID to Heritage Western Cape.
+HWC provided comment (Appendix E) confirming that the proposed development will not impact on any heritage resources.